Fluid Flush Services

 Here are the ways you can flush car fluids and how often they should be done for maintenance purposes:

 Engine Oil Flush: Regular oil changes at intervals recommended in your vehicle’s owner’s manual are part of proper motor oil maintenance.
 Running a cleanser through the engine system may cause more problems than it can fix because sludgy contaminants can be dislodged and obstruct the oil pump pickup screen.
-In some cases, a cleansing the system can relieve other issues.
+In some cases, cleansing the system can relieve other issues.
 Our team can let you know what's right for your car.

 Power Steering Fluid Flush: Our auto mechanics inspect the power steering fluid as part of our normal auto checks.
 We recommend a flush of the fluids in your power steering system if black grit or metal flakes are present or the substance smells burnt.

 We offer BG Products to our customers.
 BG is a global leader in fluid maintenance service products.
 Our technicians are trained by BG in proper performance of each service.
-These products will add efficiency, miles per gallon, and long term reliability to your car.
+These products add efficiency, miles per gallon, and long term reliability to your car.
 We would be happy to talk with you about the various products we carry and their uses.